jber18/larkjs-msngr/README.md

 ## Elements

-The *Elements* is where the card contents wrap in there are many types of value you can put inside *Elements* These are the following
+The *Elements* is where the card contents wrap in, there are many types of value you can put inside *Elements* These are the following

  - Fields